-At interannual timescales, the variability of basal melting of ice shelves in West Antarctica over the past decades has been linked to tropical Pacific atmosphere-ocean teleconnections, notably El Niño Southern Oscillation, and to the southward shift and intensification of the westerly winds offshore from Antarctica that regulate the upwelling and advection of Circumpolar Deep Water (CDW) towards the ice shelves26,108-110.
-In other Antarctic sectors over the past decades, interannual variability of basal melt rates has been linked to intrinsic oceanic variability (for example the Totten Glacier in the Indian Ocean sector111), and remote connection with the westward shift of the Amundsen Sea Low atmospheric pressure system (for example, the Filchner-Ronnie cavity112).
-For an ice sheet in quasi-equilibrium with the climate, these variations in ocean forcing are not expected to cause significant deviations from the equilibrium state.
-Hhigh basal melt rates (>10 m yr-1) do not necessarily imply that the ice shelves and tributary glaciers are out of balance.
-However, a sustained climate anomaly or long-term trend in ocean forcing can perturb the system to a point where its equilibrium state cannot be recovered
+At interannual timescales, the variability of basal melting of West Antarctic ice shelves over recent decades has been linked to tropical Pacific atmosphere-ocean teleconnections, notably El Niño Southern Oscillation, and to the southward shift and intensification of the westerly winds offshore from Antarctica that regulate the upwelling and advection of Circumpolar Deep Water (CDW) towards the continent26,108-110.
+In other Antarctic sectors over the past decades, interannual variability of basal melt rates has been linked to intrinsic oceanic variability (for example the Totten Glacier in the Indian Ocean sector111), and remote connection with the westward shift of the Amundsen Sea Low (for example, the Filchner-Ronne cavity112).
+For an ice sheet in quasi-equilibrium with the climate, these variations in oceanic forcing are not expected to cause significant deviations from the equilibrium state.
+Indeed, high basal melt rates (>10 m yr-1) do not necessarily imply that the ice shelves and tributary glaciers are out of balance.
+However, a sustained climate anomaly or long-term trend in oceanic forcing can perturb the system to a new stable state.

-Surface melt percolating under grounded ice can also increase ice discharge.
-For example, rapid intra-annual acceleration of multiple glaciers in the Antarctic Peninsula have been inferred to be controlled by surface meltwater inputs to the subglacial environment63,64, and there is growing evidence to suggest that changes in surface climate might directly influence active subglacial hydrological networks in the region64,113).
+Surface melt percolating under grounded ice may also increase ice discharge.
+For example, rapid intra-annual acceleration of multiple glaciers in the Antarctic Peninsula have been inferred to be controlled by surface meltwater inputs to the subglacial environment63,64, and there is evidence to suggest that changes in surface climate might directly influence active subglacial hydrological networks in the region64,113.

-Finally, the discharge of icebergs and meltwater in the upper ocean layers has been suggested to temporarily cause an expansion in sea-ice cover114, which in turn acts to warm subsurface waters through enhanced water mass stratification while lowering near-surface air temperatures around the Antarctic margin115,116).
+Finally, the discharge of icebergs and meltwater in the upper ocean layers has been suggested to temporarily cause an expansion in sea-ice cover114, which in turn acts to warm subsurface waters through enhanced water mass stratification while lowering near-surface air temperatures around the Antarctic margin115,116.
 This phenomenon also acts to trap warm CDW in intermediate ocean layers, funnelling it towards the undersides of Antarctica’s ice shelves where melting is maximised near the grounding line115-117.
-The resulting amplifying feedback on ice loss caused by increased sub-ice shelf melt, and damping feedback caused by atmospheric cooling, may therefore be important for the AIS’s long-term future91.
+The resulting amplifying feedback on ice loss caused by increased sub-ice shelf melt, and the damping feedback caused by atmospheric cooling, may therefore be important for the AIS’s long-term future91.

 Reconstructed longer-term changes